jadecobra/python_tdd_exercises/source/functions_keyword.rst

       def passthrough_with_keyword_arguments(**keyword_arguments):
           return keyword_arguments

-    the terminal shows an :doc:`AssertionError` for the previous test that was passing.
+    the terminal shows an :doc:`/AssertionError` for the previous test that was passing.
 I have introduced a regression - the new code has caused an old passing test to fail.
   - I change the expected result of ``test_functions_with_keyword_arguments`` from the terminal's output

     .. code-block:: python